 Whichever alternative is selected for implementation, the outermost edge of the restored marsh (the edge furthest from the shore) would be designed to be a soft, natural edge without noticeable armoring or sheet piling.
 Achieving a soft, natural edge would require that the outermost containment cell not be completely filled and be designed so the toe of the slope is at the outermost wall of the containment cell at the NPS boundary.
 Emergent marsh vegetation would not be established all the way to the edge of this cell because the slope and increasing water depth would not support emergent marsh vegetation throughout the cell (figure 2-5).
 However, it is likely that submerged aquatic vegetation (SAV) would become established in the deeper waters riverward of the emergent marsh.
 Based on the conceptual design, a possible approach would be to place some sort of barrier, such as riprap or armorstone, geotextile tubes, or possibly coir biologs, in increments back from the sheet piling so that the area on the lee side of the barriers would be at an approximate 20:1 slope, and the outside of the barriers would be closer to a 3:1 slope where the fill material has been allowed to slump over the barriers.
+In some places where the outer channel is particularly deep, the toe of the steeper slope may need to be hardened.
 Vegetation would be established at the appropriate elevations, with plants such as yellow pond-lily (Nuphar lutea) in deeper areas and narrowleaf cattail (Typha angustifolia) in shallower areas.
-SAV would likely become established in the deeper water.
+SAV would likely become established on its own in the deeper water.
+Where the toe is hardened, the 20:1 slope would be extended as far out as possible to maximize the areas where SAV would be able to become established.